 Zone B: The centre of the map is the customer experience, usually aligned across (3) phases of the journey.
 The (4) actions, (5) thoughts, and (6) emotional experience of the customer across the touchpoints.

 Zone C: The output will depend on the business goal.
 Typically, it will describe the insights and pain points discovered, and the (7) opportunities to focus on going forward, as well as (8) internal ownership.

 The Benefits of a Customer Journey Map

 The customer journey map is a compelling way for organisations to develop a competitive advantage.
-Customer experience (CX) has become a key differentiator for today’s top brands, with companies in all industries rushing forward to advance their CX programs.
+The customer experience (CX) has become a key differentiator for today’s top brands, with companies in all industries rushing forward to advance their CX programs.
 For maximum CX results, companies need to have a sense of the future of the customer experience to best allocate precious time and resources.

 A customer journey map is a visualisation tool to help build a big picture that cuts across silos of activities within an organisation.
-When I use them with cross departmental teams they build a deeper understanding and focus on achieving business goals.
+When I use them with cross-departmental teams they build a deeper understanding and focus on achieving business goals.